rust-lang/rfcs/text/0000-let-else.md

 "Must diverge" is an unusual requirement, which doesn't exist elsewhere in the language as of the time of writing, and might be difficult to explain or lead to confusing errors for programmers new to this feature.

-This also neccesitates a new block expression subtype, something like `BlockExpressionDiverging`.
+This also necessitates a new block expression subtype, something like `BlockExpressionDiverging`.

 ## `let PATTERN = if {} else {} else {};`